Chapter 11:

 Nicolae Ceausescu of Romania

-Revealing the willingness to turn a blind eye and act "helpless" in the face of monstrous atrocity by such men of power, the world did not arrest and condemn most of these, but has given several of them asylum in "friendly" countries where they could live out their lives in luxurious villas, using money stolen from their impoverished (or dead) former subjects, safely held for them in Swiss bank accounts.
-Or as Human Right Watch prosecutor Reed Brody recently observed in disgust: "Kill one, go to jail; kill twenty, go to an institute for the insane; kill twenty thousand, get political asylum."
+Those in Africa tend to be more open with their wickedness; in other places the corruption and exploitation is exposed to the world when they are deposed.
+This delay is often due to the world system's complicity in the cover-up.
+Most of these were tolerated for decades with an occasional "tsk, tsk" or "oh my!", turning a blind eye and acting helpless while they committed monstrous atrocities against their own people.
+On losing power, some were even given asylum in "friendly" countries where they could live out their lives in luxurious villas, using money stolen from their impoverished (or dead) former subjects, safely held for them in Swiss bank accounts.
+Or as Human Rights Watch prosecutor Reed Brody recently observed in disgust: "Kill one, go to jail; kill twenty, go to an institute for the insane; kill twenty thousand, get political asylum."

 For more detail see the book Betrayal— the German Churches and the Holocaust, pages 2-11.